The AMT-USC Biometric P12 and Q16 Solutions

 palm, foot and DNA upgrades offered) web cam surveillance of users, and keystroke optional CCA phrase recognition for continuous passive authentication for all technology-Desktops, Laptops, Pads and Mobile.
 This is the One Card Solution arrived today, field and globally tested and has NI and US Army Certification.

-The AMT-USC USA PXD-12 CCA optional upgrade provides a dynamic AI “risk-aware” re- authentication process that keeps working once the user is past the primary log-in reliance on biometric smart cards, PIN's and passwords.
+The AMT-USC products offer optional upgrade provides a dynamic AI “risk-aware” re- authentication process that keeps working once the user is past the primary log-in reliance on biometric smart cards, PIN's and passwords.
 It is a AI based learning SMART ONECARD.
 It learns the users processes and activity use authentication needs and requirements.

-THE P12 ICAM IDaM ONE BADGE SMART ONECARD IS:
+THE P12 and the new Q16 are ICAM IDaM ONE BADGE SMART ONECARD

 1 Biometrics: 5-Fingerprint, Palm Print, Dual Iris, Facial and Foot with bone finger alignment